-121 ARAMAIC II 5 UNITS
+121 ARAMAIC II

-Prerequisite: "C" grade or higher or "Pass" in ARAM 120 or equivalent grammar and pronunciation, and the language of Chaldean-Assyrian culture and civilization.
+Prerequisite: "C" grade or higher or "Pass" in ARAM 120 or equivalent

+Continuation of Aramaic I. Covers the classicalmodern Aramaic alphabet, essentials of grammar and pronunciation, and the language of Chaldean-Assyrian culture and civilization.
+AA/AS GE, CSU, CSU GE, IGETC, UC